grafana/loki/docs/sources/logql/_index.md

 Line filter expressions are the fastest way to filter logs once the log stream selectors have been applied.

+Line filter expressions have support matching IP addresses.
+See [Matching IP addresses](ip/) for details.

 #### Parser Expression

 Parser expression can parse and extract labels from the log content.
 Those extracted labels can then be used for filtering using [label filter expressions](#label-filter-expression) or for [metric aggregations](#metric-queries).